c-smile/sciter-js-sdk/docs/md/css/README.md

 }
 ```

-You can assign it from HTML
+You can assign it from HTML, `file.css#myStyle` if the style file is not included.

 ```XML
 <div styleset="#myStyle"></div>